 Respond with "Yes" to "Alias" and set the alias target to your CloudFront distribution URL.

 Keep the routing policy as "Simple" and, based on your budget and needs, enable or disable "Evaluate Target Health"

 It takes time to show your DNS propagation.
-So wait for sometime and try again or refresh on brwser to check your site be available.
+So wait for some time and try again or refresh the browser to check if your site is available.

 Hope you enjoy your first website hosting, if you have any suggestions please comment below.

 Thank you, Happy Coding!